 Easements are also created to provide clear, 24-hour access to infrastructure.
 It is important to keep easements clear at all times so regular maintenance, line upgrades, damage or technical faults can be attended to immediately.

-In regards to development, electricity easement requirements will be determined during the design information process.
+Electricity easement requirements for developments and for new electrical infrastructure will be determined during the design information process.
 Read our policy for easement requirements.

 Original easement documents for signing by Essential Energy should be mailed to the following address: